3 Phase Electrical Power from Single Phase

 Everybody knows that 3 phase power is expensive to get, and most homes only have single phase (110 or 220) power.
 But 3 phase motors run smoother, because power is constant, so they would be nice to have.
 You can even get a hold of them used for free/next-to-nothing because almost no one has 3 Phase Power in their home.

 You can run a 3 phase motor from standard 220 Single phase power.
 Really.
 It is an old technique, known mostly only to old tinkerers and the like.
-Also if you are looking for a modern day solution have a look at our AC Drive control panels that can also run 3 phase motors on single phase power including 120VAC wall outlets.
+If you are looking for a modern day solution, have a look at our AC Drive control panels that can also run 3 phase motors on single phase power including 120VAC wall outlets.

 First, you get the 3 phase motor turning it (manually, or better, with a small 110 v motor), and THEN turn on the 220 (connected to two legs) it will run.
 It will not run at rated power, or smoothly, but it will run (at speed).
 This is OK for some machines.
 Now for a magic trick.